omarhawasli/omarhawasli/README.md

 ### 👨‍💻 About me

-- 🔭 I’m currently working on Java CRUD project
+- 🔭 I’m currently working on some Python Projects
 - 💬 Ask me about anything, I am happy to help
 - 🌱 I’m addicted to learning and growing every day
 - 📫 How to reach me: